Prox-C/Prox-C/README.md

   </a>
 </p>

-Although my interests gravitate towards front-end development, I ultimately aim in becoming a full-stack **Software Engineer**.
+These are the various technologies that I'm invested in.
+Some of these I've already worked with and some I'm currently exploring.
+Evidently, my interests gravitate towards front-end web and mobile development.
+However, I ultimately aim in becoming a full-stack **Software Engineer**.